1

 Connect your database

-In the Sequin Console, click on the Connect Database button.
+In the Sequin console, click on the Connect Database button.
 Enter the connection details for your Postgres database (i.e. host, port, database name, username, and password).

 In your database, run the following SQL command to create a replication slot: